valdergallo/books-graphql/README.md

 Project with Django and API graphQL using Haystack

 ## Haystack
-Testing to use haystack with GraphQL
+Use haystack with GraphQL to search values

 ## GraphQL
 Im using default implementation with GraphQL